seclution/frappe_app_template/README.md

 2. By default `vendor-repos.txt` contains only Frappe.
 The *Update Vendor Apps* workflow clones these repositories and regenerates `codex.json`.
 Run `./setup.sh` locally if you want to mirror the process.
+3. Optional development templates can be listed in `template-repos.txt`.
+   They will be cloned alongside the framework repos and their instructions are added to Codex automatically.
-3. To add ERPNext, append `https://github.com/frappe/erpnext` to `vendor-repos.txt` and trigger the workflow or run `./setup.sh` manually.
+4. To add ERPNext, append `https://github.com/frappe/erpnext` to `vendor-repos.txt` and trigger the workflow or run `./setup.sh` manually.
-4. Review `init_codex_prompt.md` for the initial prompt used by Codex.
+5. Review `init_codex_prompt.md` for the initial prompt used by Codex.
-5. See [`prompts.md`](prompts.md) for instructions on adding more templates.
+6. See [`prompts.md`](prompts.md) for instructions on adding more templates.
-6. Place any example payloads or external API docs under `sample_data/` for reference.
+7. Place any example payloads or external API docs under `sample_data/` for reference.
+The directory is indexed in `codex.json` when present.

 ## Adding Vendor Apps